ToC2ME/ToC2ME/README.md

 <ul>
   <li>Network Code: 5B </li>
   <li>Stations begin with: 1* (to avoid conflict with data from the NCEDC network which was also operational in the Fall of 2016) </li>
   <li>Data Start: 2016-10-25 </li>
   <li>Data End: 2016-12-01 </li>
+  <li>Broadband Stations: 1109, 1112, 1141, 1147, 1166, 1178.
+Location code within IRIS: -- </li>
+  <li>Accelerometer: 1158. </li>
 </ul>

 <p> Please be aware that the network code 5B has been used for a number of temporary seismic deployments over the years with data housed at IRIS.
 In order to download the ToC2ME data, the correct dates in 2016 need to be inserted.
 The full station list and associated metadata can be found <a href="https://ds.iris.edu/mda/5B/?starttime=2016-01-01T00:00:00&endtime=2017-12-31T23:59:59"> here</a>. </p>